aristide1997/bedrock-vscode-chat/README.md

 ## Limitations

 - Some models don't support streaming with tool calls simultaneously
-- API keys are short-lived (12 hours for console-generated keys)
 - Rate limits apply based on your AWS account settings

 ## Resources